EndsOfTheEarth/QueryLite/Documentation.md

 ## Repository Static Insert & Update

 The repository class includes static Insert and Update methods that allocate less memory compared to using the Repository instance.
-The down side is that all updates are matched using the rows primary key and there is no checks to validate the row has not been changed in the database.
+The down side is that all updates are matched using the rows primary key and there are no checks to validate the row has not been changed in the database.
+So an update query is always sent to the database even when no values have changed.
 When inserting a row, any auto generated values will be populated on the row after an update, but they will not be reverted if the transaction fails.